|

 industry and class relations.
 When narrating the social context

-of colonists’ day-to-day existence, Howard includes
+of colonists’ day-to-day existence, Howard includes descriptive

-African Americans, the coming of the American Revolution meant
+the coming of the American Revolution meant little.
+In the end,

-little.
-In the end, it turned out to be a white man’s
+it turned out to be a white man’s conflict, with a peace that

-conflict, with a peace that would bring no lasting benefit to
+would bring no lasting benefit to either minority.”
+Overall,

-either minority.”
-Overall, however, Howard’s deft handling
+however, Howard’s deft handling of economic and political

-of economic and political development during this period is well
+development during this period is well worth the read.

-Edward Countryman launches the next portion of the story in
+Edward Countryman launches the next portion of the story in his

-tight organization.
+organization.
 Countryman outlines the war in three

 interconnected strands: first, important interest groups should